 In this very abstract cartoon, a hard-of-hearing old Britisher finds a red horn and uses it as a megaphone, unaware that it is really a lost horn from the Devil's forehead.
 The Britisher finds that the horn has the effect of amplifying every sound psychedelically and causing him serious bodily harm.
-Written by

 Kevin McCorry <email@example.com>